Tsunami-kun/BimanGrasp-Generation/README.md

 # BimanGrasp-Dataset
-This is the official repository for the BimanGrasp-Dataset release of our paper:
+This is the official repository for the open-source implementation of the BimanGrasp Algorithm for synthesizing bimanual grasps on 3D objects of our RA-L and ICRA 2025 paper:

 <p align="center">
   <h2 align="center">Bimanual Grasp Synthesis for Dexterous Robot Hands</h2>